Tungthanhlee/tungthanhlee.github.io/_pages/about.md

 <span style="color:red">I expect to graduate in 2026 and am actively seeking research scientist positions, as well as research internships.
 If my expertise aligns with your needs, please feel free to contact me via email to request my latest resume.</span>

 I am a fourth-year PhD candidate in Computer Science at the University of California, Irvine, advised by Professor [Xiaohui Xie](https://uci-xie-lab.github.io/).
-My research focuses on generative models and 3D vision, with a broader interest in developing robust multimodal AI systems.
-I aim to create general-purpose world models that can learn from rich visual data, enabling interactive and dynamic environments.
+My research focuses on **Generative Models** and **3D Vision**, with a broader interest in developing robust **Multimodal AI systems**.
+I aim to create general-purpose **World Models** that can learn from rich visual data, enabling interactive and dynamic environments.

 <!-- I am a fourth-year PhD candidate in Computer Science, University of California Irvine (UCI) advised by Professor [Xiaohui Xie](https://uci-xie-lab.github.io/).
 My research interests are in Generative models and 3D.
 I am also interested in building multimodal AI systems that are robust.
 My goal is to build general purpose world models, in which AI systems learn from rich visual information, enabling interactive enviroments.